potassco/anthem/res/manual/src/verify.md

 ```
 This amounts to confirming that the program implements the specification under the assumptions of the user guide.
 This is done by transforming the program(s) into their formula representations using the `τ*` and `COMP` transformations, then deriving their equivalence.
+Currently, `τ*` is the only valid formula representation option for external equivalence,
+as `mu` is not guaranteed to produce [completable theories](https://doi.org/10.1017/S147106842300039X).

 Note that the `universal` direction is the default, and may be dropped.
 To verify that the program posesses a certain property expressed by the specification, set the direction to backward (`--direction backward`).